Last updated: May 1, 2026 · All hotels verified on Booking.com / Expedia / TripAdvisor.

-Stepping off the ferry from Fort Lauderdale in Freeport?
-Grand Bahama Island offers a more laid-back, less touristy Bahamas experience than Nassau.
-The Lucaya area is your home base — think beautiful beaches, the lively Port Lucaya Marketplace, and a handful of solid resorts.
+Stepping off the Balearia ferry from Fort Lauderdale?
+Grand Bahama Island offers a more laid-back Bahamas experience than Nassau.
+The Lucaya area is your home base — beautiful beaches, the lively Port Lucaya Marketplace, and a handful of solid resorts.
 It's quieter than Paradise Island and all the better for it.

 Grand Bahama is still rebuilding after Hurricane Dorian (2019), which means fewer hotel options than before but also fewer crowds and better deals.
-Here are the best places to stay on the island right now.
+Here are the best places to stay on the island right now — every property below has been verified on Booking.com, Expedia, and the official bahamas.com hotel directory.

 Quick Navigation